insight-platform/Savant/docs/source/savant_101/75_working_with_metadata.rst

 Similarly, the ``output`` section specifies how the metadata will be written to the model results, such as attribute names, and can filter based on these values to exclude some of the metadata from the results.

 You can obtain full access to all metadata in the Python Function unit.
-In this element, by implementing the processing you need, you can read the metadata for the fame, and object metadata, change metadata if it is writable, and delete or add new metadata.
+In this element, by implementing the processing you need, you can read the metadata for the frame, and object metadata, change metadata if it is writable, and delete or add new metadata.

 For example, you may want to remove all objects that belong to red-colored cars without an identified car plate or make the areas with license plates blurred.